Research Ireland ADVANCE CRT Research Colloquium, 10th & 11th February 2026

 -

-Day #0: I travel with my friend in the Trinity College Dublin to Killarney.
-After lunch at Muckross Park Hotel & Spa, we have two keynote speakers talking about impacts of AI on Networking and society.
+Day #0: I traveled with my friend from Trinity College Dublin to Killarney.
+After lunch at Muckross Park Hotel & Spa, we had two keynote speakers talking about the impacts of AI on Networking and society.

 -